GSA/coe-industry-day/README.md

 ## Where things stand

 In [Phase I](https://coe.gsa.gov/updates/) of our work with USDA, we put in place an approach built around [human-centered design](https://www.gsa.gov/cdnstatic/HCD-Discovery-Guide-Interagency-v12-1.pdf) and [user-focused research](https://playbook.cio.gov/).
-In Phase II, we hope to implement recommendations that arose in Phase I as a result of that approach.
-We hope to begin Phase II before the end of Fiscal Year 2018.
+In Phase II, we will implement recommendations that arose in Phase I as a result of that approach.

 # Thank you!